getartistry/artistry/wp-content/plugins/woocommerce-jetpack/readme.txt

 * *Shipping Calculator* - Customize WooCommerce shipping calculator on cart page.
 * *Shipping Descriptions* - Add descriptions to shipping methods on frontend.
 * *Shipping Icons* - Add icons to shipping methods on frontend.
-* *Shipping Methods by Cities* - Set cities to include/exclude for shipping methods to show up.
+* *Shipping Methods by City or Postcode* - Set shipping cities or postcodes to include/exclude for shipping methods to show up.
+* *Shipping Methods by Current Date/Time* - Set date and/or time to include/exclude for shipping methods to show up.
 * *Shipping Methods by Min/Max Order Amount* - Set minimum and/or maximum order amount for shipping methods to show up.
 * *Shipping Methods by Products* - Set products, product categories, tags or shipping classes to include/exclude for shipping methods to show up.
 * *Shipping Methods by Users* - Set user roles, users or membership plans to include/exclude for shipping methods to show up.